des4maisons/til/til.md

+* OSX puts its text dictionary in `/usr/share/dict/words`
 * `knife` is a tool to change files in a chef-server at runtime.
 It can be run from a machine that isn't the chef server - it communicates updates to the server using an HTTP API.
 E.g.: